-Excerpted from "What's New with Your Blood Pressure?", Stroke Connection Magazine September/October 2003 (Science updated July 2008)When diet and exercise aren’t enough to control high blood pressure, doctors prescribe one or more types of medicines.
+Excerpted from "What's New with Your Blood Pressure?", Stroke Connection Magazine September/October 2003 (Last science update April 2014)When diet and exercise aren’t enough to control high blood pressure, doctors prescribe one or more types of medicines.
 Doctors choose medications carefully to match patients’ profiles.

 The major types of high blood pressure medicines include: